jgthms/marksheet/_posts/2015-06-02-css-background.md

 body{ background: #f2eee9;}
 {% endhighlight %}

 The whole element will be filled with a **plain** background color.
-Bear in mind to always to choose an appropriate text color to keep your content easy to read.
+Bear in mind to always choose an appropriate text color to keep your content easy to read.

 ### background-image